Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: Introduction

-The cyclotron resonant scattering features (CRSFs) are mostly observed in HMXBs in the energy range between 10 to 100 keV.
-The emission mechanism and plasma parameters, such as the electron temperature and optical depth can be explored using CRSFs.
-The absorption-like features in the energy spectrum are caused by the continuum photons' resonant scattering with electrons, and their orbital energy is quantized into Landau levels in the presence of strong magnetic fields \citep{Me92}.
-Using the cyclotron line energy, the magnetic field of a neutron star can be estimated directly using the 12-B-12 rule via $E_{cyc} = 11.6B_{12} (1+z)^{-1}$ keV, where z is the gravitational redshift and $B_{12}$ is the magnetic field strength in the unit of 10$^{12}$ G. The magnetic field strength is proportional to the cyclotron line energy \citep{Mu13}.
-The variations in the geometry and dynamics of the accretion flow over the magnetic poles of NS are related to variations in the cyclotron line scattering features.
-The luminosity dependence of the cyclotron line energy is also used to probe the accretion regimes, emission mechanism, and the beaming patterns of a pulsar \citep{Pa89, Re13}. \citet{Ts12} studied different spectral and temporal properties of \src{} using \swift{}, \rxte{}, and \inte{} during the 2010 outburst.
-A CRSF from the \inte{} spectrum was reported at 32 keV and the corresponding magnetic field was estimated to be $3.2\times10^{12}$ G \citep{Ts12}.
+The cyclotron resonant scattering features (CRSFs) are mostly observed in HMXBs in the energy range between 10 and 100 keV.
+Using the cyclotron line energy, the magnetic field of a neutron star can be estimated directly with the 12-B-12 rule via $E_{cyc} = 11.6B_{12} (1+z)^{-1}$ keV, where z is the gravitational redshift and $B_{12}$ is the magnetic field strength in the unit of 10$^{12}$ G. Cyclotron line scattering features are subject to variations in the geometry and dynamics of the accretion flow over the magnetic poles of NS.
+The luminosity dependence of the cyclotron line energy is also used to probe the accretion regimes, emission mechanisms, and beaming patterns of a pulsar \citep{Pa89, Re13}. \citet{Ts12} studied different spectral and temporal properties of \src{} using \swift{}, \rxte{}, and \inte{} during the 2010 outburst.
+A CRSF from the \inte{} spectrum was reported at 32 keV, and the corresponding magnetic field was estimated to be $3.2\times10^{12}$ G \citep{Ts12}.
 During the recent outburst in 2022, \citet{Sa23} investigated the CRSF of \src{} using \inte{} and \nustar{} observations, and the signature of the cyclotron line was not found.

-From the timing analysis of \src{}, \citet{Ts12} reported a pulse period of 205.0$\pm0.1$ s during the 2010 September outburst and the pulse profile was nearly sinusoidal with a single peak feature.
+From the timing analysis of \src{}, \citet{Ts12} reported a pulse period of 205.0$\pm0.1$ s during the 2010 September outburst, and the pulse profile was nearly sinusoidal with a single peak feature.
 The pulse profile did not show any dependency on energy or luminosity, and the pulsed fraction showed a negative correlation with energy \citep{Ts12}.
-The energy-resolved pulse profile shows a dip-like feature near phase 0.25 at high luminosity ($8\times10^{36}$ erg s$^{-1}$) which was interpreted as the change in the accretion column geometry or with the change of the orientation of the neutron star relative to the observer \citep{Ts12}.
+The energy-resolved pulse profile shows a dip-like feature near phase 0.25 at high luminosity ($\sim8\times10^{36}$ erg s$^{-1}$) which was interpreted as the change in the accretion column geometry or with the change of the orientation of the neutron star relative to the observer \citep{Ts12}.